isbobby/isbobby.github.io/2-os/3-memory/1-virtual-memory.md

 The following is one simple way to structure a program's address space.
 We assume the **code** region is fixed (what about interpreted languages then?), and the **stack** and **heap** areas will change in size as the program runs.
 Hence, they are placed at opposite ends, and grows towards the empty region in the middle.

 ![](3-1-process_addr_space.svg)

+## TODOs
+Explain the current OS implementation - from a process's perspective, the addresses it uses are virtual address, and mapped to a physical address

+Explain the goals of memory virtualisation